Once again, thanks for the reviews, everyone! Your comments give me more inspiration and really lighten up my mood! Thanks!

 "Careful, they might hear you."
 Zero smirked.
 "Though when you say coolness, there are only a handful of vampires who probably has the ability to make me lose my patience.
 And Aido is one of those creatures who can make your skin crawl–"

 "I'm not!"
 A growl from the second floor window caught their attention just as a wisp of blonde hair followed by the scowling face of its owner peered at them.
 "Kiryuu, you jerk!"
-He huffed just before the two hunters heard the teacher called the blonde's name and also attention.
+He huffed just before the two hunters heard the teacher call the blonde's name and also attention.
 Aido glared at them before returning to his seat.

 "It seems they can hear us after all."
 Zero mumbled, mostly to himself than the hunter beside him.